azizkhanp/interview-questions/README.md

 What are Executors in Jenkins?
   An Executor is just a slot in which to run a job on an agent/node.
 An agent can have zero or more executors.
-The number of executors per Agent defines how many concurrent jobs can be run to that agent. what is a multi-branch pipeline how to pass parameters in Jenkins pipeline what is trigger in Jenkins
+The number of executors per Agent defines how many concurrent jobs can be run to that agent. what is a multi-branch pipeline
+How do you secure the Jenkins server?
+-->Use HTTPS and SSL
+-->Configure user authentication and authorization -->Manage and protect your credentials
+-->Update and audit your plugins
+-->Harden your server

+how to pass parameters in Jenkins pipeline what is trigger in Jenkins
 If your CICD was aborted by you due to it continuously running bez of a parameter issue? when u run again same CICD pipeline what will happen?
 State-lock file.